Washington State law allows medical, philosophical, and religious exemptions from vaccination

 Q: How does a healthcare provider verify that they informed parents/guardians about the benefits and risks of vaccinationA: Healthcare providers sign the pre-written declaration on the exemption form.
 They can also write a letter that:

-- Indicates they gave the parent information about the benefits and risks of
+- Indicates they gave the parent information about the benefits and risks of immunization to the child.

 - Contains the child’s name.